deadmanoz/boss-2025-playground/participant-content.md

 # Participant content
-Here's a brief and curated (and thus also incomplete) list of content that has been produced by BOSS 2025 program participants.
+Here's a brief and curated (and thus also incomplete) list of content that has been produced by ₿OSS 2025 program participants.
 Note that some material may be program content adjacent.

 * https://itsrealfake.github.io/
 * https://medium.com/@larrydev/understanding-the-bitcoin-protocol-retro-1-outputs-not-balances-d08712e57931